 There is no specific policy about the process for eviction.
 The residence will have its own policy.
 Can someone be evicted for nonpayment?
 Does aggressive behavior cause a person to be thrown out of a residence?
 These are important questions that should be answered before signing a contract to move in.
 For tips on evictions, including what to do if you receive an eviction notice, click here.

 Medicaid is a jointly funded federal and state program.
-The Florida program that provides long-term care and support is the Statewide Medicaid Managed Care Long-Term Care Program.
-In addition to covering the cost of nursing home care, the long-term care program will cover the cost of supportive services in a variety of settings, such as one’s home, adult day care, adult foster care, and assisted living.
-However, wait-lists for these home and community based assistance are very common throughout Florida.
-To be clear, Medicaid will not cover the cost of room and board in assisted living / memory care but will offer assistance for care services.
+The Florida program that provides long-term care and support is the Statewide Medicaid Managed Care Long-Term Care Program (SMMC-LTC).
+In addition to covering the cost of nursing home care, the SMMC-LTC will cover the cost of supportive services in a variety of settings, such as one’s home, adult day care, adult foster care, and assisted living/memory care residences.

-For a single applicant to be eligible for Florida Medicaid in 2023, they must have monthly income of less than $2,742 and total countable assets less than $2,000.
-However, many assets including in some cases, one’s home are exempt for being counted.
-Furthermore, there are alternative pathways to become Medicaid eligible.
+To be eligible for Florida Medicaid in 2024, a single applicant must have a monthly income of less than $2,829 and total countable assets of less than $2,000.
+However, many assets including in some cases, one’s home are exempt from being counted.
+Furthermore, there are alternative pathways to becoming Medicaid-eligible.
 More on Florida Medicaid Eligibility or Take a FL Medicaid Eligibility Screening.

 Veterans are statistically more likely to develop dementia.
 Among the reasons for this is that traumatic brain injuries and posttraumatic stress disorder lead to a higher probability of developing the condition.
 The VA offers many benefits for Alzheimer’s and dementia as well as different pension types.